-Florida Education Institute' Main Campus is located at 5818 SW 8th Street, Miami, Florida 33144.
-The property where the school is located is a one-story commercial building with ample parking.
-FEI offers its students, faculty and staff a comfortable facility that is conducive to learning.
-The offices, classrooms, and laboratories are designed to provide the student a positive learning environment that includes all the instructional equipment necessary for instruction.
-Additional classrooms and lab spaces for student instruction are available and located a few hundred feet from the main campus.
+Florida Education Institute's Main Campus is located at 5818 SW 8th Street, Miami, Florida 33144.
+The Main Campus is comprised of classrooms, labs, and offices, that serve students enrolled in all programs.
+FEI offers its students, faculty, and staff a comfortable facility that is conducive to learning, and with ample parking.
+The offices, classrooms, and laboratories are designed to provide the student a positive learning environment that includes instructional equipment necessary to prepare students and similar to those employers will require they use in their chosen career fields.
 Classrooms and practical areas have been prepared and equipped to provide high-quality training and instruction.
 Learning materials and equipment have been arranged and organized in order to facilitate and enhance the learning process.
 An Extension Campus where Culinary Arts and Pastry & Baking Arts students practice in labs similar to those found in the industry is located at 2151 S. LeJeune Rd, Suite 110, Coral Gables, Florida 33134.